-SURFBOARD DESIGN GLOSSARY
+SURFBOARD and DESIGN GLOSSARY

 Useful definitions for surfboard design

-Surfboard A device (structural sandwich) used by man to ride waves.
+Surfboard A device used to ride waves.

 Surfboard Design Arranging or modifying the performance and durability of a surfboard to be functional and relevant to surfers and the waves they ride.